-This is part six of our series on the findings and text from IBM Institute for Business Value’s latest study and paper: “Analytics: A blueprint for value - Converting big data and analytics insights into results,” from my colleagues Fred Balboni, Glenn Finch, Cathy Rodenbeck Reese and Rebecca
+This is part 13 of our series on the findings and text from the IBM Institute for Business Value’s latest study and paper “Analytics: A blueprint for value - Converting big data and analytics insights into results” from my colleagues Fred Balboni, Glenn Finch, Cathy Rodenbeck Reese and Rebecca

 Patient matching requires a solution that includes people, process and technology.
 There is no silver bullet such as a national patient identifier.
 The ONC Patient Identification and Matching Final Report reflected this long-held belief.
 Enjoy some highlights from this report below: